Parks and other outdoor facilities

 Mandatory Boat Wash

-To prevent infestations by zebra mussels and other harmful species, all water crafts (including sailboards, pedal boats, canoes, kayaks, etc.) must have on board a User Certivicate (sticker) or a valid Boat Wash Certificate issued by a Lake Memphremagog wash station.
+To prevent infestations by zebra mussels and other harmful species, all watercraft (including sailboards, pedal boats, canoes, kayaks, etc.) must have on board a User Certificate (sticker) or a valid Boat Wash Certificate issued by a Lake Memphremagog wash station.

 There is no boat wash station at Bryant’s Landing.